HL7-cz/img-order/input/pagecontent/workflow.md

 ---

-#### Use Case: Order Acceptance by Facilities Using a More General Examination List
+#### Order Acceptance by Facilities Using a More General Examination List

 ##### Scenario